jjcapellan/fpicker/README.md

 ```

 ## Usage
-This package provides the following api endpoints to interact with the file or folder picker in your web application:
-- (GET)  **/fpicker/file-picker** : Retrieves the file picker page. fpicker registers its own handler to the DefaultServeMux.
-- (GET)  **/fpicker/folder-picker** : Retrieves the folder picker page. fpicker registers its own handler to the DefaultServeMux.
-- (POST) **/fpicker/selected-file?path={full path of selected file}** : this request is sent by "select" button of the picker dialog.
-You must implement a handler for this route.
-- (POST) **/fpicker/selected-folder?path={full path of selected folder}** : this request is sent by "select" button of the picker dialog.
-You must implement a handler for this route.
+1. Call the function <code>Setup(mux *http.ServeMux)</code> (if mux == nil then fpicker will use http.DefaultServeMux). *Setup* configures route handlers for file and folder selection functionalities.
+2. Make a get request to **/fpicker/file-picker** or **/fpicker/folder-picker** to retrieve the file picker or folder picker respectively.
+The *Setup* function, in the preceding step, added these URLs to the multiplexer's routing configuration.
+3. After the user makes the selection of the file or folder pressing the select button, a post request with the selection is sent to one of this urls: **/fpicker/selected-file?path={full path of selected file}** or **/fpicker/selected-folder?path={full path of selected folder}** respectively.
+You must implement handlers for this routes.

 ## Example
 This example corresponds to the content of the animated gif in this readme.
 Clicking the button opens the file picker in a new window, and after selecting a file, this window closes, and the file path is displayed on the screen.